 Those involved in a truck accident can be eligible for compensation and are advised to contact a qualified Tulsa truck accident attorney at our firm as soon as possible.
 With an expansive team of legal professionals ready to handle your case, our attorney handles all areas of car accident, motorcycle accident, and truck accident cases in Oklahoma.

 How to Handle Your Auto vs. Truck Accident Case

 When you’re in a car accident involving a commercial truck, recovery can only be made in by proving that the accident was the fault of the other driver.
 Establishing proof is essential.

-A good attorney who has experience with cases involving trucks, big-rigs or tractor trailers knows the importance of:
+A good truck accident attorney in Tulsa who has experience with cases involving trucks, big-rigs or tractor trailers knows the importance of:

 We review every detail to make sure that your claim is as strong as possible, in order to get you the highest possible compensation.

 Who Pays for Commercial Vehicle Accidents?

 Both state and federal laws regulate the trucking industry and are called upon to determine liability in the event of an accident.
 At the federal level, the two agencies with the most influence on laws and regulations pertaining to the truck industry are the U.S. Department of Transportation (DOT) and the Federal Motor Carrier Safety Administration (FMCSA), both of which mandate that truckers and the companies they work for adhere to certain safety regulations.
 These include: